 The Company applies relevant accounting standards for variable interest entities ("VIE"), which defines the process for how an enterprise determines which party consolidates a VIE.
 The enterprise that consolidates the VIE (the primary beneficiary) is defined as the enterprise with (1) the power to direct activities of the VIE that most significantly affect the VIE's economic performance and (2) the obligation to absorb losses of the VIE or the right to receive benefits from the VIE.
 The Company does not possess any ownership interests in franchise entities or other affiliates.
 The franchise agreements are designed to provide the franchisee with key decision-making ability to enable it to oversee its operations and to have a significant impact on the success of the franchise, while the Company's decision-making rights are related to protecting its brand.
-Based upon its analysis of all the relevant facts and considerations of the franchise entities and other affiliates, the Company has concluded that these entities are not variable interest entities and they have not been consolidated as of December 29, 2015.
-As discussed further at Note 3, the Company also evaluated all of the applicable criteria for an entity subject to consolidation and concluded its interest in a certain bakery-cafe concept is a VIE requiring consolidation.
+Based upon its analysis of all the relevant facts and considerations of the franchise entities and other affiliates, the Company has concluded that these entities are not variable interest entities and they have not been consolidated as of December 27, 2016.
+The Company also evaluated all of the applicable criteria for an entity subject to consolidation and concluded its interest in Tatte Holdings, LLC ("Tatte") is a VIE requiring consolidation.
+See Note 3, Business Combinations and Divestitures, for further information on the Tatte acquisition.